 Top 7 Things to Think About When Building Your New Home

 New home construction obviously comes with all sorts of things to think about.
 Building a new home is exciting, at times overwhelming, but in the long run rewarding.
-But make sure you don’t get too caught up in the excitement and forget to consider some of the less fun details.
+Make sure you don’t get too caught up in the excitement and forget to consider some of the less fun details.
 Be sure you don’t overlook these 7 aspects of building your own home if you want to avoid disappointment, delays, and underutilized spaces.

 1. Lot size